schlatterbeck/pymininec/README.rst

 I've tried to replicate these experiments and the numerical instabilities are reproduceable in the Basic version.
 In the Python version the instabilities are not present (because everything is in double precision).
-But the absolute values computed in Python are lower than the ones reported by Zeineddin (and the Basic code *does* reproduce Zeineddins values).
-So it may well be that there is still a problem in the computations of the currents in the Python code, the computed currents are too low in that example.
-You can find the files in ``test/ohio*`` (the thesis was at Ohio University).
+But the absolute field values computed in Python are lower than the ones reported by Zeineddin (and the Basic code *does* reproduce Zeineddins values).

+It doesn't look like there is a problem in the computations of the currents in the Python code, the computed currents are lower than in Basic which leads to lower field values.
+But the computed impedance matrix when comparing both versions has very low error, see the test ``test_matrix_fill_ohio_example`` in ``test/test_mininec.py`` and the routine ``plot_z_errors`` to plot the errors (in percent) in ``test/ohio.py``.
+Compared to the values computed by NEC [5]_, the Basic code produces slightly higher values for near and far field while the Python code produces slightly lower values than NEC.
+I've not tried to simulate this in NEC yet.

+You can find the files in
+``test/ohio*`` (the thesis was at Ohio University).
 This time there is a python script ``ohio.py`` to compute the near and far field values without recomputing the impedance matrix.
-This script can plot the near and far field values into a plot and the difference into a second plot.
+This script can show the near and far field values in a plot and the difference in a second plot.
-There are two distances for which these are computed.
-There is a second script to plot the Basic near and far field patterns ``plot_bas_ohio.py``.
+There are two distances for which these are computed, so the code produces four plots.
+There is a second script to plot the Basic near and far field differences ``plot_bas_ohio.py``.

-Note that the current code is still hard to understand |--| it's the result of a line-by-line translation from Basic, especially where I didn't (yet) understand the intention of the code.
+The current Python code is still hard to understand |--| it's the result of a line-by-line translation from Basic, especially where I didn't (yet) understand the intention of the code.
 The same holds for Variable names which might not (yet) reflect the intention of the code.